Memorisation and forgetting in a learning Hopfield neural network: bifurcation mechanisms, attractors and basins: Discussion

+In practice, the development of algorithms utilising or avoiding bifurcations requires as the first step a rigorous demonstration of such bifurcations and of the possible bifurcation scenarios taking place in typical ANNs with standard learning algorithms.
+Our current work represents this first step as applied to the historically and conceptually foundational learning algorithm – Hebbian one – operating within the archetypal continuous-time continuous-state Hopfield NN.
+Our work demonstrates that making this first step is not a trivial task both conceptually, and computationally, and requires a comprehensive and systematic assessment of the situation from different angles.
+The design of the learning algorithms based on the use and on the avoidance of bifurcations is outside the scope of this paper.
+It might be worth noting that such algorithms could utilise methods from the theory of non-linear DSs for the control of attractors \cite{Parmananda96, Claussen98, Epureanu00,Ahlborn04} and of bifurcations \cite{Abed86, Abed87, Chen00}.

-\paragraph{\textit{\textbf{Future work.}}} The hypothesis about the causes of catastrophic forgetting cannot be verified by simply detecting crossings between the weight trajectory and bifurcation manifolds, since these manifolds cannot be calculated (except for small NNs, see Sec.~\ref{sec:small}).
+\paragraph{\textit{\textbf{Future work.}}} The hypothesis about the causes of any type of forgetting cannot be verified by simply detecting crossings between the weight trajectory and bifurcation manifolds, since these manifolds cannot realistically be calculated (except for small NNs as in Sec.~\ref{sec:small}).
 Our approach to do this using a series of cross-sections of these manifolds is still technically demanding and laborious, but is feasible with the computational tools available and could be used in the future for a more thorough verification of this hypothesis.

 Also, bifurcation analysis may help reveal the learning mechanisms in deep ANNs -- the most powerful yet poorly understood AI available to date \cite{Ali_AI_explainable_review_IF23}.